 Mining has always been a way of life for Minnesotans seeking good-paying opportunities for themselves and their families.
 Between 1904 and 1984 Minnesota produced more than 106 million tons of iron ore, peaking in the 1940s as production surged to meet the country’s need for steel during World War II.
 Prosperity followed, as mining companies, businesses and civic leaders began to improve communities with schools, health facilities, recreational programs and more.

 In 1979, the Minnesota mining industry reached a pinnacle with nearly 16,000 miners working in the Iron Range.
 Today, the number of miners and residents in the Iron Range has significantly declined.

 Thankfully, a new era of mining brings the promise of significant long-term jobs and environmentally responsible economic development that will revitalize the region.
-In fact, copper-nickel mining can bring thousands of high-paying, long-term mining jobs, as well as thousands of additional spin-off and construction jobs, according to estimates from the University of Minnesota-Duluth.
+The TMM Project alone will support approximately 650 direct mining jobs and an additional 1,300 spinoff jobs.

 Minnesota has long sought and established a balance between conservation and development.
 As a world leader in developing strict regulatory processes for the development of natural resources, residents can be confident that the Twin Metals Project will protect the environment and rejuvenate the economy in northeastern Minnesota.